 Professor of Law, Convenor, LLM in Legal and Political Theory

 I joined York Law School in 2015 as Professor of Law having been at the University of York since 1995 serving as Lecturer, Senior Lecturer, and Professor in the Department of Politics.
 I am on the AHRC Peer Review College and am a Fellow of the Academy of Social Sciences.
 In addition, I am Director of the Morrell Centre on Toleration

 I would welcome applications from prospective research students in these and related fields.
 Please do get in touch if you want to discuss a proposal.

 I am currently writing a book on the place of responsibility in the criminal law.
 The book examines the purposes of the criminal law, the nature of agency implied by those purposes, and the threats that arise from explanatory accounts of human behaviour (including accounts grounded in psychiatry and neuroscience).
 This is closely related to the next project.

-This project, which involves experts from across Europe, involves looking at the ethical and legal issues involved in trafficking.
+This project, which involves experts from across Europe, involves looking at the ethical and legal issues involved in the trafficking of human beings.

 Funded by the Morrell Centre for Toleration, this project involves asking what a tolerant legal regime would look like across not only religious toleration, but also legal issues around the family, divorce, free speech, and so on.